victd/Python-Simulation/README.md

 # typically the basin is not clogged and should purge excess water, but there could also be leaks in the basin itself
 # kitchen faucets that wear out can also cause (slow) leak problems from the counter-top to under the counter shelf
 # to the floor below, also causing stains to the ceiling below
+# other issues include climate comfort.
+Some older apartments have baseboard oil heating.
+The heat radiated could cause
+# excessive heat in the winter months.
+Some apartments do not have air conditioning in the summer
 Mould moisture liabilities
 Cyber security in PropTech
 Legal issues with tenants or superintendent